askenja/jjmodel/jjmodel/docs/source/index.rst

 This code is complemented by three alternative sets of isochrones (PARSEC, MIST, and BaSTI), such that users can synthesize stellar populations and select observable samples on the colour-magnitude diagram.

-Check out the :doc:`content` section for further information, including :doc:`installation` for instructions on how to install the package.
+Check out :doc:`installation` for instructions on how to install the package.
 Also read section :doc:`acknowledgements` for the list of publications and the way of acknowledging this code.

 .. note::